Physics implication from higher weak isospin decomposition: Revisiting the 3-3-1 model

 Since $T_8$ is gauged, $M$ (thus $B-L$) must be gauged due to the relation (\ref{blg}), a result of noncommutative $B-L$.
 As proved in \cite{d13,mp2,d17}, the $U(1)_M$ physics (i.e., its gauge boson, Higgs field, and $\nu_{aR}$) may be decoupled at GUT scale, or at least above the Higgs octet VEV, leaving the 3-3-1 symmetry besides a residual matter parity conserved, such as \be P=(-1)^{3(B-L)+2s}=(-1)^{3(\beta' T_8+M)+2s},\ee where $s$ is spin.
 Note that the $S$, $\chi$, $\eta$, and $\rho$ vacua always conserve $B-L$ and $P$.
 Isomultiplets that possess a normal $B-L$ number (i.e., independent of $n$), including the standard model fields, $\eta_{1,2}$, $\rho_{1,2}$, $\chi_3$, $A_8$, $B$, and $S_{1,2,3,8}$, all have $P=1$, whereas their isopartners that have an abnormal $B-L$ number (i.e., dependent on $n$), including $N_a$, $J_a$, $\chi_{1,2}$, $\eta_3$, $\rho_3$, $S_{13,23}$, and $U,V$, all possess a nontrivial $P=P^{\pm}\equiv (-1)^{\pm(3n+1)}\neq 1$, which is odd, i.e. $P=-1$, for $n=2k/3=0,\pm 2/3,\pm 4/3,\pm 2,\cdots$, for which the matter parity of isomultiplet and isopartner are indicated in Table \ref{tab0}.
 Isopartner of normal isomultiplet is $P$-nontrivial, since their $B-L$'s differ by an amount depending on $n$ ($\beta'$), caused by $T_8$ according to (\ref{blg}).

 It is stressed that since $P$ is always conserved, the lightest isopartner---the lightest abnormal $B-L$ particle---is stabilized, responsible for dark matter (cf. \cite{mp2}).
 As specified, dark matter candidates include $N$, $\eta_3$, $\rho_3$, and $\chi_{1,2}$ depending on $q$ since they must be electrically neutral too.
 Note that since the dark matter candidate must be colorless and stable, this excludes exotic quarks $J$ and heavy fields $(U,V)$ although they are $P$-nontrivial too.
 Because the matter parity $P$ is conserved throughout all the phases of symmetry breaking, it may be applied for low energy processes examined below.
 Additionally, we are investigating the most interesting setup according to $q=0$, thus $\beta=-1/\sqrt{3}$ and $Y=-1/\sqrt{3}T_8+X$, since this kind of the model reveals a neutrino mass generation scheme at TeV, different from the $U(1)_M$ physics at much large scale \cite{d13,mp2,d17}; the other model according to $q\neq 0$ does not supply such a TeV scheme for neutrino mass.
-The choice $q=0$ also supplies a variety of types for dark matter, unlike the value $q=-1$ and even no candidate for $q\neq 0,-1$.
-Also, we consider only $n=0$, thus $P=-1$ for isopartners, without loss of generality.
+The choice $q=0$ also supplies a variety of types for dark matter, unlike the value $q=-1$ and even no candidate for $q\neq 0,-1$.\footnote{For the last case with $q\neq 0,-1$, which especially includes the minimal 3-3-1 model with $q=1$, one may introduce a vectorlike fermion $F$ that is a 3-3-1 singlet and has $B-L=2k/3$ for $k$ integer.
+This field is $P$-odd, providing a dark matter candidate.
+It is noted that the three right-handed neutrinos $\nu_R$'s necessarily for $B-L$ anomaly cancellation are $P$-even, not appropriate to be dark matter.} Also, we consider only $n=0$, thus $P=-1$ for isopartners, without loss of generality.